Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 ### A.	KPI’s

-We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
+We need to analyze key indicators in our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics:

 #### I.	Total Revenue

-The sum of the total price of all pizza orders.
+The total price of all pizza orders.

 ````sql
 SELECT SUM(TOTAL_PRICE) AS TOTAL_REVENUE